HESleagacy/Jaeger_Appn/README.md

 The starting set will include `cartFailure`, `paymentFailure`, `paymentUnreachable`, `adFailure`, `imageSlowLoad`, and `intlShippingSlowdown`.
-I will first validate one end-to-end scenario, then expand to 5-8 scenarios only if the evidence gate remains stable.
 For example, with `paymentUnreachable` enabled, the agent should identify the failed checkout-to-payment call and cite its error spans; the same traffic with the flag disabled should not produce that diagnosis.
 Demo flags will be checked before use because their behavior can change between versions.
 Failures that require logs or host-level data, such as memory leaks or CPU problems, will not be included unless traces clearly contain enough information.
 Healthy or incomplete cases will also check whether the agent avoids making unsupported claims.
-The final suite will contain 5-8 verified scenarios if the initial vertical slice supports reliable expansion.
+The final suite will contain 5-8 verified scenarios.

 ## 2. Evaluation Loop